 Understanding Divestment

 Many campaigns call for divestment.
-But few understand what it means.This site provides an easy overview to help activists understand divestment in a financial sense and shape their demands.
+But few understand what it means practically, and how this differs between different types of financial investment.This site provides an easy overview to help activists understand divestment and shape their demands.
+We focus only on divestment of financial assets, and not divestment of wider relationships (such as academic partnerships).This is a website by the Capital Shift Project.

 The basics